 (£m) Own Funds

-Own Funds as at 31 December 2018 11,290

-Net surplus generation 851

-Dividends Paid (774)

-Other Operating and non Operating variances (670)

 Own Funds as at 31 December 2019 10,697

+Net surplus generation 884

+Dividends Paid (935)

+Other Operating and Non-Operating variances (759)

+Own Funds as at 31 December 2020 9,887
-Over 2019, total Own Funds decreased by £593m.
-Net surplus of £851m was generated from the books of existing and new business.

-This was more than offset by the dividend payment of £774m to Legal & General Insurance Holdings Limited (the Company's immediate parent) and £670m of other operating and non-operating variances during the year.
+Over 2020, total Own Funds decreased by £810m.
+Net surplus of £884m was generated from the books of existing and new business.
+This was more than offset by the dividend payment of £935m to Legal & General Insurance Holdings Limited (the Company's immediate parent) and £759m of other operating and non-operating variances during the year.

-£670m of other operating and non-operating variances during the year is, most notably, due to a £489m decrease of Own Funds following an increase in the quota share reinsurance of annuity business to Legal & General Reinsurance Company Ltd, another group subsidiary.
-The remaining movement is driven by market movements, trading actions, experience variances and assumption changes (as detailed in D 2.1.3).
+The other operating and non-operating variances include a material reduction in Own Funds following the sale of the Mature Savings business to ReAssure.
+This was partly offset by £120m increase from the changes in annuitant mortality assumptions, primarily from the introduction of the adjusted CMI 2018 model for longevity trend.
+The remaining movement is driven by market movements, trading actions, experience variances and other assumption changes (as detailed in D 2.1.3).